apache/spark/docs/index.md

 # Running the Examples and Shell

 Spark comes with several sample programs.
 Scala, Java and Python examples are in the `examples/src/main` directory.
-To run one of the Java or Scala sample programs, use `./bin/run-example <class> <params>` in the top-level Spark directory (the `bin/run-example` script sets up the appropriate paths and launches that program).
+To run one of the Java or Scala sample programs, use `bin/run-example <class> [params]` in the top-level Spark directory.
+For example,
-For example, try `./bin/run-example org.apache.spark.examples.SparkPi local`.
-To run a Python sample program, use `./bin/pyspark <sample-program> <params>`.
-For example, try `./bin/pyspark ./examples/src/main/python/pi.py local`.

-Each example prints usage help when run with no parameters.
+    ./bin/run-example SparkPi 10

+You can also run Spark interactively through modified versions of the Scala shell.
+This is a great way to learn the framework.

+    ./bin/spark-shell --master local[2]

-Note that all of the sample programs take a `<master>` parameter specifying the cluster URL to connect to.
-This can be a [URL for a distributed cluster](scala-programming-guide.html#master-urls), or `local` to run locally with one thread, or `local[N]` to run locally with N threads.
+The `--master` option specifies the [master URL for a distributed cluster](scala-programming-guide.html#master-urls), or `local` to run locally with one thread, or `local[N]` to run locally with N threads.
 You should start by using `local` for testing.

-Finally, you can run Spark interactively through modified versions of the Scala shell (`./bin/spark-shell`) or Python interpreter (`./bin/pyspark`).
-These are a great way to learn the framework.
+For a full list of options, run Spark shell with the `--help` option.

+If Scala is not your cup of tea, you can also try out Spark using the python interface with `bin/pyspark <program> [params]`.
+For example,

+    ./bin/pyspark examples/src/main/python/pi.py local[2] 10

+or simply `bin/pyspark` without any arguments to run Spark interactively in a python interpreter.

 # Launching on a Cluster